ukatech/jsstp-lib/docs/README_EN.md

 data.length; //Get the number of key-value pairs data.forEach((value, key) => console.log(key + "=" + value)); // iterate through all key-value pairs: if the iteration function returns a value, that value will be updated to this key-value pair
-//The following methods are unique data.get_passthrough("Rseult"); //get the value of a key of X-SSTP-PassThru in the message, equivalent to data["X-SSTP-PassThru-Rseult"] data.Script; //Get the value of the Script key in the message data.head; //Get the header of the message data.status_code; //Get the status code in the message header
+//The following methods are unique data.get_passthrough("Result"); //get the value of a key of X-SSTP-PassThru in the message, equivalent to data["X-SSTP-PassThru-Result"] data.Script; //Get the value of the Script key in the message data.head; //Get the header of the message data.status_code; //Get the status code in the message header
-//If there is no Rseult key in the message, you can also just use data.Rseult or data["Rseult"] to get the value of X-SSTP-PassThru-Rseult: this might be cleaner
+//If there is no Result key in the message, you can also just use data.Result or data["Result"] to get the value of X-SSTP-PassThru-Result: this might be cleaner

 // If you want to get whether ghost supports a certain event, you can write it like this let result = await jsstp.has_event("OnTest");//this is almost the same as (await jsstp.event.Has_Event(event_name, security_level)).Result!="1";!